OLC-Bioinformatics/OLCTools/docs/KMC.md

 - The kmc executables must be accessible from your $PATH for these wrappers to function.
 - Any extra options you want to specify for KMC commands can be specified using `parameter='argument'`.
 - Wrappers will return STDOUT and STDERR.
 - All wrappers will automatically look for reverse reads if they're present, so you can be lazy and only specify your forward reads if the reads are paired.
-For this to work, forward reads and reverse reads must be in the same folder and follow Illumina's R1/R2 naming convention.
+For this to work, forward reads and reverse reads must be in the same folder and follow Illumina's \_R1/\_R2 naming convention.
 If you have paired reads that don't follow these assumptions, use the keyword argument `reverse_in='path/to/paired_reads'`.
+- Wrappers can also have the command string returned.
+To do this, add the argument `returncmd=True`.
+This will cause the command string to be returned as the third return value.

 ### KMC (Count Kmers)